himalayadua/CodeWithFun/01 Arrays/Easy/06 Move all Zeros to the end Solution.md

 3. While moving the pointer i, we will do the following:
     1. If a[i] != 0 i.e. a[i] is a non-zero element: We will swap a[i] and a[j].
 Now, the current j is pointing to the non-zero element a[i].
 So, we will shift the pointer j by 1 so that it can again point to the first zero.
 4. Finally, our array will be set in the right manner.

+# Approach 3:

+## Intuition

+The core idea is to segregate all non-zero elements from the zeroes in a given array without altering the non-zero elements' relative order.
+This process aims to push all zeros to the end of the array while keeping the algorithm's space complexity to a minimum by modifying the array in place.

+## Approach

+-   Two-Pointer Method: Utilize two pointers, L (Left) and R (Right), to scan through the array.
+L is used to find zeroes that need to be moved, and R acts as a boundary of the non-zero elements, decreasing when a zero is identified at the end.
+-   In-Place Swap: When a zero is found by L, it's removed and inserted before R, effectively pushing it towards the end within the boundary.
+This ensures that the insertion of zeros does not disrupt the relative order of the non-zero elements.
+-   Boundary Adjustment: The R pointer is adjusted (decremented) each time a zero is moved to ensure the zeros accumulate at the end of the array, and the non-zero elements stay within the new boundary defined by R.

+## Complexity

+-   Time complexity: The algorithm's time complexity is a bit complex due to the removal and insertion operations within the loop.
+Each pop and insert operation is O(n), making it less efficient, especially for large arrays, as these operations are executed within a while loop.

+-   Space complexity: O(1) - The solution modifies the array in place without using any additional space proportional to the input array size, fulfilling the in-place requirement.